xpring-eng/xpring4j/README.md

 ### Resolving All Addresses

-`PayIDClient` can resolve all addresses associated with a PayID.
+`PayIdClient` can resolve all addresses associated with a PayID.
 ```java
 PayIDClient payIdClient = new PayIDClient();
 String payID = "georgewashington$xpring.money";